andymac-2/haskell-docs/docs/book/start.md

     = 30 (simplify)
 ```

 And this is exactly what Haskell does behind the scenes.
+Note that because Haskell works the same way as a math student does, it does not require the expressions to be in order.
+Defining `y` before `x` is perfectly valid Haskell.
+In addition, the values for `x` and `y` are constants, and we cannot reassign them later.
+Haskell does not have variables in the traditional sense like other programming languages.

-Now Haskell con only do two things to evaluate an expression.
+Haskell can only do two things to evaluate an expression.
 It can either *simplify* and expression if it has enough information, or it can *substitute* one expression into another.
-These are the only things that Haskell does.
 If you give it a problem that cannot be solved using these two operations, then it will fail.
 For example let's consider another question you might see in a Mathematics class.

 ```haskell
 Given that